univec-ai/postvec/web/docs/install/packages.md

 ---
 title: Install packages
-description: Package installation for Debian, Ubuntu, and EL9.
+description: Package installation for Debian, Ubuntu and EL9.
 ---

 # Install packages

-Package installation is intended for persistent third-party hosts.
-Each installation requires files for **one** release, **one** distribution, **one** architecture, and **one** PostgreSQL major.
-The [release artifacts](/download) page provides names and publication status.
+Use packages when the host will keep postvec installed.
+Each install matches **one** release, **one** distribution, **one** architecture and **one** PostgreSQL major.
+The [release artifacts](/download) page lists names and publication status.

 ## 1. Prerequisites (PGDG)

-Supported distros do not ship every PostgreSQL-major × pgvector pair in their default archives.
+Supported distros do not ship every PostgreSQL-major x pgvector pair in their default archives.
 Each release includes `postvec-prerequisites.sh`.

 ```bash